neolee/mal/README.md

 > `mal/agno/model.py`

-Just use models defined in the above file for [agno](https://github.com/agno-agi/agno) agent framework.
+Use models defined in the above file for [agno](https://github.com/agno-agi/agno) agent framework.

+## Model Adapter for Google ADK

+> `mal/adk/model.py`

+Use models defined in the above file for Google's [adk-python](https://github.com/google/adk-python).
+Additionally, the helper function `model_by_provider` can be used to create a `model` object from a MAL `provider`.